CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Natasha Burgert, MD, FAAP, is a pediatrician at Pediatric Associates in South Overland Park, Kansas, and the blogger behind KC Kids Doc.
 She earned her medical degree from University of Nebraska Medical Center in Omaha, Nebraska.

-Karen Fratantoni, MD, MPH, is a medical officer with the US Food and Drug Administration (FDA) in Maryland.
+Karen Fratantoni, MD, MPH, is a pediatrician at Children’s National Hospital in Washington, DC.
 She earned her medical degree from Eastern Virginia Medical School in 1996.

 Healthy Children (American Academy of Pediatrics), Newborn Reflexes, March 2022